-In addition to practicing, you can make the most of your SAT/ACT test day by being sure to show up to the center well-rested, well-prepared, and preferably at least 15 minutes early to avoid rushing, panicking, and throwing off your rhythm for the whole day.
+In addition to practicing, you can make the most of your SAT/ACT test day by being sure to show up to the center well-rested, well-prepared, and preferably at least 15 minutes early to avoid rushing, panicking, and throwing off your rhythm for the whole day, get a good night's rest, have a good breakfast and stay focused.
 If you're familiar with what to expect and you feel prepared for the test, the boost of confidence may also boost your score.